When Cancer Comes Knocking...part 3

 Jay has had good days and bad days for all of his years.
 He still has treatments.
 He still gets far sicker than others do when a cold to him becomes something far worse.
 The sores still plague him and right at this time are of special concern.
 His stomach causes him great distress but through it all he has maintained this attitude of, "This is my life and I am gonna' live it."
 Truthfully I am not sure if I could have as positive an outlook as she does.
 There is no bitterness in his life.
 He does not have room for it.

 In one or both of the other articles in this series, I shared with you that Jay taught us how to live.
 He still is teaching us.
-His lessons to us go something like this:

 As of this date which is now December 28, 2012, my now seventeen year old grandson is now on chemo again.
 He went through almost a year when he did not need to take it.
 Now his numbers are not good, not where they should be, so the chemo has returned and it ravages him each time he has the injections.
 It renders him very ill for several days.
 And then he is back to his old self once again.
+(As I edit this, it is now 2019, nearing 2020 and both Jay and his Momma continue their fight as does the baby who is now nine, Heston Wayne.)

 Smart fat choices